Modular session types for objects: A Core Sequential Language

 We introduce a static type system whose purpose is to ensure that typable programs satisfy a number of safety properties.
 As usual, we make use of a type preservation theorem, which states that reduction of a typable expression produces another typable expression.
 Therefore the type system is formulated not only for top-level expressions but for the states (i.e.\ (heap, expression) pairs) on which the reduction relation is defined.

 An important feature of the type system is that the method definitions within a particular class are not checked independently, but are analyzed in the order specified by the session type of the class.
-In Figure~\ref{fig:typingexpr}, rule \Tclass\ (last rule) uses a consistency relation between field typings and session types, defined in Section~\ref{sec:consistency}.
-This relation in turn uses the typing judgement for expressions, which is defined by the other rules in Figure~\ref{fig:typingexpr}.
+This is expressed by rule \Tclass, the last rule in Figure~\ref{fig:typingexpr}, which uses a consistency relation $\typedsess{\overrightarrow\nulltype\,\vec f}{C}{S}$ between field typings and session types, defined in Section~\ref{sec:consistency}.
+Checking this relation requires checking the definitions of the methods occurring in $S$, in order.
+Checking method definitions uses the typing judgement for expressions, which is defined by the other rules in Figure~\ref{fig:typingexpr}.

 In the following sections we describe the type system in several stages.